Hopping of nanoparticles in optical tweezers governed by Mie resonances: Multipolar optical forces and spin-orbit coupling mechanism

-We begin our theoretical analysis with a model based on the paraxial approximation of Gaussian beam.
+We begin our theoretical analysis with a model based on the paraxial approximation for a Gaussian beam.
 Although this model is a simplification of our experimental conditions, where we use a high numerical aperture lens, we find it to be in a sufficiently good agreement with the experimental data.

 We assume that particle trapping occurs approximately at the focal $xy$-plane located at $z = 0$.
 Paraxial approximation of the Gaussian monochromatic beam which propagates in $+z$ direction at that plane reads as~\cite{Novotny2012}